zeyad-mansour/mask-detection/README.md

 ## Notes

-This project was created as part of [OSU's 2021 HS hackathon](https://hack.osu.edu/hs/2021/).
+This project was created as part of [OSU's 2021 HS hackathon](https://hack.osu.edu/hs/2021/) and won 1st place.

 ## License